sy77777en/video_annotation_folk/labels_markdown/cam_setup/subject_framing/index.md

 <h3>📖 Definition:</h3>
-Does the video include one or more subjects in the frame at any point, instead of just a scenery shot with no clear subject?
+Does the video include one or more salient subjects in the frame at any point (e.g., not just scenery or abstract visuals)?

 <details>
 <summary><h4> Question (Definition)</h4></summary>